 I’ve decided not to focus on a number but rather a feeling and a clothing size (6/8).
 I think I will probably get there in another 10lbs.

 In order to solidify and recommit my habits, I’ll be going through my boot camp modules again starting later this month.
 The inner work is ongoing, and it’s a gift I can continue to give myself.

-If you have more questions about the Bright Line Eating program, the boot camp, or the refer-a-friend affiliate discount, please take a second and email me.
+If you have more questions about the Bright Line Eating program, the boot camp, or the refer-a-friend benefit, please take a second and email me.
 I’d love to hear from you and help support you on this journey!